The Employment Law Review: Poland

 Documents without the required Polish versions are, in principle, still enforceable (as long as the employee comprehends the foreign language version), but the person responsible for their implementation is subject to a fine.

-The two basic forms of employee representation are works councils and trade unions, which are governed by different rules.
+The two basic forms of employee representation are works council and trade union, which are governed by different rules.
 A works council and a trade union organisation may exist at one employer independently from others.
 In this case, certain issues would need to be separately discussed with the unions and the council (e.g., collective redundancies).
 Polish law also provides for various ad hoc employee representatives elected for specific purposes in the absence of trade unions.

-i Works councils
+i Works council

 A works council is a body representing the employees of a given employer that has at least 50 employees.
 The number of employees is established based on the average headcount during the six preceding months.
 The employer is obliged to inform the works council of: